Zowie FK1 Review

 Buttons and scroll wheel

 The left and right click provide a crisp and satisfying click.
 The FK1 definitely doesn’t have the lightest clicks around, but for me they are perfectly fine.
-There is no insane travel distance or mushy feeling and thanks to their bit more rigid feeling I didn’t misclick once (something that I tend to do sometimes with my Logitech G403) so as far as I’m concerned the clicks get full marks in regards to feel.
+There is no insane travel distance or mushy feeling and thanks to their bit more rigid feeling I didn’t misclick once (something that I tend to do sometimes with mice with super light clicks) so as far as I’m concerned the clicks get full marks in regards to feel.

 There’s also no intelligible volume difference between both clicks, though the right mouse button does sound a bit different (a slight bit higher in pitch) than the left mouse button on my unit.
 To me that’s absolutely not an issue, but I thought I’d mention it.

-The scroll wheel also feels really nice.
+The scroll wheel also feels pretty good.
 It’s a bit more defined in its steps than on some other mice, but I found it to be very pleasant to use, as well as discrete in the volume department.
 You can definitely hear the scroll wheel when you’re using it, as is the case with most wheels, but it’s not an annoying or loud sound at all.
-The M3 button is super easy to press and it’s honestly one of the more satisfying middle mouse button clicks I’ve used so far.
-People who bind M3 to important stuff such as melee won’t find themselves missing any punches with this one.

 The side buttons (I tested both sets, though I am obviously not a left handed gamer so I didn’t get to test the ones on the right in a gaming environment) have little travel time and provide a nice and clear click.